creachadair/snapback/README.md

 #### Rule Selection

 Expiration is determined by evaluating each archive against the rules in the policy.
-The rule with the earliest, narrowest span that contains an archive governs its expiration.
+Among the applicable rules, the rule with the earliest, narrowest span governs the archive's expiration.
 For example, suppose an archive X was created 7 days ago and we have these rules:

 ```yaml
 # Rule 1